Preheat the Oven: Preheat oven to 375°F (190°C) with the rack in the center.

-Prepare the Pan(s): Grease a 9x5-inch loaf pan with non-stick cooking spray or line with parchment paper, leaving overhang for easy removal.
-For mini loaf pans, prepare 3-4 pans similarly.
+Prepare the Pan(s): Grease a 8½x4½ -inch loaf pan with non-stick cooking spray For mini loaf pans, prepare 3-4 pans similarly.

 Mix Wet Ingredients: In a large mixing bowl, whisk together the pumpkin puree, 2 beaten eggs melted and cooled butter, and water until smooth and fully combined.